General Submission Guidelines for Poetry, Fiction and Literary Non-Fiction

 If you stick with the format guidelines below, it’ll make it much easier on us if we accept your submission.

 - Please keep your stories and essays to 1,500 words or less.
 We won’t fuss over the word count, but please be aware that we get hundreds of submissions a year.
-We won’t complain if you take advantage of our 250-word cushion, but we get grumpy once you get past that.
+We won’t complain if you take advantage of our 300-word cushion, but we get grumpy once you get past that.
+All fiction and creative nonfiction pieces over 1800 words (even one word over!) will be withdrawn.
 Please limit poetry to 80 lines.

 - Font: keep it conventional.
 If you want to be taken seriously out there in the publishing world, stick to conventional fonts, styles, and sizes.